slnsw/common-sip/supplement.md

 ### File and directory naming

-BagIt is file system neutral so files can be stored on any filesystem.
-This presents challenges for as different filesystems have different constraints and structures.
+BagIt is file system neutral so files can be stored on any file system.
+This presents challenges for as different file systems have different constraints and structures.
 For example, Apple DOS 3.3 has a maximum filename length of 30 chars/bytes whereas with FAT32 in DOS the maximum is 11 chars/bytes.
-Other aspects with differences between filesystems include character set/encoding, case preservation/sensitivity and reserved characters.
+Other aspects with differences between file systems include character set/encoding, case preservation/sensitivity and reserved characters.

-Due to these differences copying files between filesystems (such as when transferring and processes SIPs) can lead to unpredictable and undesirable results.
-Some file copying applications can help if they support the conversion of encodings but in general this requires knowing the encodings of the source and destination filesystems.
+Due to these differences copying files between file systems (such as when transferring and processes SIPs) can lead to unpredictable and undesirable results.
+Some file copying applications can help if they support the conversion of encodings but in general this requires knowing the encodings of the source and destination files systems.

 It is also worth considering that this conversion could change the underlying bytes of the filenames but in general we are more interested in the filename characters than the bytes themselves (note this is different when preserving contents of files, where the bytes need to be maintained!).

-SIP processing might break if filenames and/or paths change.
+SIP processing might break if filenames and/or file paths change.
 If the digital preservation system cannot find the file referenced in the SIP, SIP processing will either fail or you could even potentially lose the metadata depending on how the digital preservation system handles this error.

 You may be able to maintain the correct filename characters if you carefully convert encodings intelligently during transfers but this will not avoid all issues such as different filename length restrictions.

-One method to try and avoid some of these issues is to standardise the filenames in representation directories into a format which is widely supported across most filesystems.
-This approach requires renaming any files which do not conform to the standard.
-Here is an example of a convention you might use:
+One method you might use to try and avoid some of these issues is to standardise the filenames and directories in representation directories into a format which is widely supported across most filesystems.
+This approach requires renaming any files and directories which do not conform to the standard.
+Here is an example of a convention you might try:

 -   Contain lower-case letters, numbers, fullstops, underscores, or dashes.
 -   MUST NOT begin with a dash. (-)